MoamenZaher/MoamenZaher.github.io/content/supervision/BraveSpeakAR: Tool for Monitoring and Tracking Social Phobia and Anxiety Using Augmented Reality/index.md

 <!-- Project Description -->

 ## Overview
+**BraveSpeakAR** is a multi-modal, interdisciplinary project developed in collaboration with psychologist Amro Soliman ([LinkedIn](https://www.linkedin.com/in/amro-soliman-104274b5/?originalSubdomain=eg)).
+The primary objective of this project is to assist individuals suffering from social phobia and anxiety related to public speaking by providing a comprehensive and interactive tool that leverages augmented reality (AR) and advanced machine learning techniques.

 ## Publications
 - A Scoring Approach for Improving Presentation Impact: Addressing Voice Stuttering, AR Glasses-Based Emotion Recognition, and Profiled Movement Assessment.